srobo/docs/simulator/setting_up_simulator.md

 You will also need Python installed.
 If it is not already installed this can be downloaded and installed from the [Python website](https://www.python.org/).

+We recommend using **Python 3.11** as it is the newest supported version and is the version which is used on your physical robot.
+The most recent version of Python (3.12), which is the default download, is not yet supported by Webots.

 | Platform | Supported Python Version |
 |----------|--------------------------|